Do you want to get more customers from your affiliate campaigns?

 Also, keep the anchor texts within 60 characters.
 If you go for something longer, i.e. “most affordable social media marketing services California web agency,” Google will penalize your content.

-So, make your anchor texts descriptive, reasonably short, and include them appropriately.
+So, make your anchor texts descriptive, and reasonably short, and include them appropriately.

 If you need content ideas for your next affiliate campaign, check these sections below.